ErikBoesen/erikboesen.github.io/_posts/2017-04-21-build-a-home-server.md

     tmux attach -t X

-where X is the number of the session of choice.
+where `X` is the number of the session of choice.

 ### Shell
 I'd recommend using `zsh` combined with [`oh-my-zsh`](http://ohmyz.sh) rather than the default bash on your server (and, for that matter, on your client computer).
 That's just a personal choice, though.
 If you're curious, I use [this theme](https://github.com/ErikBoesen/erkbsn).

 ## Conclusion
+A home server is a really helpful thing to have.
+I hope this tutorial has helped you set up your own server.
+If not, feel free to [Tweet at me](https://twitter.com/ErikBoesen) or email me with any questions.